DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

 > Inactive tabs and minimized browser windows switch to a lower resource consumption mode
 > where tests are not guaranteed to execute correctly.

-You can pass the following options to this function.
+You can pass the following options to the `runner.run` function.

 Parameter         | Type    | Description                                                                                                                                                                           | Default
 ----------------- | ------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------